diego-glm/groundReasoning/README.md

 issue that comes from a robot's perception of its setting and how that can lead to problematic sensor data and poor decision-making.

-- For a full description of the module, visit the project page [Rhodes College Webpage](https://github.com/diego-glm/groundReasoning).
+- Link to the project page:

+  [Rhodes College Webpage](https://github.com/diego-glm/groundReasoning).

   [GitHub Repositary](https://github.com/diego-glm/groundReasoning).

 ## Requirements